Wesley-Nunes/image-compressor-app/README.md

 I create the design using the Material 3 design system.
 The design is available here: [Image Compressor](https://www.figma.com/file/LVjL0KETlSy8WoqwpKzPIt/Image-Compressor?type=design&node-id=0%3A1&mode=design&t=w8Y4N3hv68IHBA1H-1).

+## <a name="tests"></a>Tests
+I used Cypress to test the core functionality of the app.
+The tests are available here: [image-compressor-tests](https://github.com/Wesley-Nunes/image-compressor-tests).

 ## <a name="#lighthouse-report"></a>Lighthouse Report